Makes approx. 20 Macarons

 Tip half the icing sugar and almond mix into the meringue and gently fold in.
 Add the rest of the almond mix and fold in until you have a smooth macaron mixture.

 Transfer the mixture to a piping bag with a 1cm nozzle.
 Pipe 5 cm discs (either freehand or using the template) on to the non-stick paper.
-Transfer to the Miele Gourmet Food Warming Drawer and leave to dry for 10-15 minutes on cup setting, first temperature square (40°C), or until the macarons are dry to touch.
+Transfer to a Miele Gourmet Food Warming Drawer and leave to dry for 10-15 minutes on cup setting, first temperature square (40°C), or until the macarons are dry to touch.

 When the macarons are dry, transfer to the preheated oven.
 Bake at 130°C for 20-25 minutes or until the macarons have lost their “wobble” from the foot.